ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         of the Passport Clearinghouse that inspects the Passport Visas.

-4.  <a name="requirement-4"></a> Passport Visas MUST have an indication of which organization asserted the claim (i.e. the "[source](#source)" field), but Passport Visas do not generally indicate individual persons involved in making the assertion (i.e. who assigned/signed the claim) as detailed identity information is not needed to make an access decision.
+4.  <a name="requirement-4"></a> Passport Visas MUST have an indication of which organization made the Passport Visa Assertion (i.e. the "[source](#source)" field), but Passport Visas do not generally indicate individual persons involved in making the assertion (i.e. who assigned/signed the assertion) as detailed identity information is not needed to make an access decision.

 5.  <a name="requirement-5"></a> Additional information about identity that is not needed to make an access decision SHOULD not be included in the